 Hi my name is Nour, it’s an Arab word that means Vote Hillary, and this is my website thanks for stopping by.
 Here’s a little bit about me, my family is all doctors but I am not.
 I was born in Jordan, and now I live in Toronto.
 I was featured on CBC News, FLARE Magazine and Reader’s Digest 50 Comedians to watch, but you already knew that.
-I moved to Canada to study finance and I did that for a while but now I am a professional comedian and writer.
+I moved to Canada to study finance at McGill.
+I graduated with a BCom and worked in that for a while but now I am a professional comedian and writer.
 I am a Raptors fan and I love Taylor Swift and I think that true and real friends don’t invite you to their weddings.

 The Just for Laughs festival in Montreal asked me to perform there in 2017 and 2018 for the Kevin Hart LOL Network and Tiffany Haddish Gala.

 I love performing on CBC’s The Debaters I’ve been on the show lots of times and I’ve lost count.

 One time I opened for Maria Bamford and it was amazing.
 Another time for Sasheer Zamata.
 And also Jackie Kashian.
 Wendy Liebman is one the best.
 Matteo Lane as well, and Theo Von, and Josh Gondelman is a pure delight, Eliza Skinner too and fellow Canadian K. Trevor Wilson.

 If you would like to stay in touch you can subscribe to my mailing list or follow me on social media.

 “Nour Hadidi, who is quickly emerging as one of the freshest stand-ups on the local scene.
 Her jokes about being from Jordan, visiting Cleveland and how her physician father introduces her and her medical school graduate sister were all specific, sharp and delivered with impeccable timing.” – Now Magazine (Glenn Sumi)